 Well, yes and no. None of those players arrived, but Robinho did.
 The Robinho.

-Sure, he might be a bit of a joke now, but back in 2008 – which was nine years ago, suddenly making us feel really old – he was basically Neymar.
+Sure, he might be a bit of a joke now, but back in the summer of 2008 – which was more than nine years ago, suddenly making us feel really old – he was basically Neymar.